virtuozzo/cloudscripting-docs/docs/creating-manifest/handling-custom-responses.md

 }
 ```

-In all the other cases, i.e. when a custom response is not predefined within the `responses` block, the default pop-up window type is *error* with an output message.
+In all the other cases, when a custom response is not predefined within the *responses* block, the default pop-up window type is *error* with an output message.

-A response objects which are returned from custom scripts and predefined in `response` block are emposed one to another.
-A response object from custom scripts has a higher priority than responses in `response` object.
+The response objects that are returned from custom scripts and predefined in the *response* block are imposed one to another.
+Thus, the response object from custom scripts has higher priority than responses in the *response* object.

-For example:
+**Example**

 ```json
 {
   "type": "update",